OISF/suricata/doc/userguide/upgrade.rst

   Suricata 8.0, ``stream.checksum-validation`` no longer affects the checksum rule keywords.
   E.g., ``ipv4-csum: valid`` will only match if the check sum is valid, even when engine checksum validations are disabled.
+- Encrypted traffic bypass has been decoupled from stream.bypass setting.
+  This means that encrypted traffic can be bypassed while tracking/fully inspecting other traffic as well.
+- Encrypted SSH traffic bypass is now independently controlled through `app-layer.protocols.ssh.encryption-handling` setting.
+The setting can either be `bypass`, `default` or `full`.
+  To retain the previous behavior of encrypted traffic bypass combined with stream depth bypass, set `app-layer.protocols.ssh.encryption-handling` to `bypass` (while also setting `app-layer.protocols.tls.encryption-handling` to `bypass` and `stream.bypass` to `true`).

 Removals
 ~~~~~~~~